ORDER OF THE

 3. A statutory provision containing a specific standard, requirement, or threshold does not confer on the agency the authority to promulgate, enforce, or administer a rule that contains a standard, requirement, or threshold that is more restrictive than the standard, requirement, or threshold in the statutory provision.

 Plain language analysis

-The Department also proposes to change the circumstances under which escorted leaves may occur.
+The department also proposes to revise current rules related to escorted leaves.
 Under the current rule, superintendents of secure mental health facilities have discretion to grant escorted leaves to patients under limited circumstances.
 Requests for escorted leaves may be granted for off-site appointments and death-bed visit of relatives, to secure medically necessary health services, and to engage in pre-placement activities pursuant to an approved supervised release plan.
 Out-of-state escorted leaves are not currently prohibited under ch.
 DHS 95.
 However, these present logistical obstacles, require additional resources, and pose risks that secure mental health facilities face difficulty in meeting.
 To mitigate these challenges, the department proposes to only permit escorted leaves within the state.